evanhosmer/Soccer-Capstone/README.md

 The following actions were performed to clean the data:
   - Remove players with NaN's
   - Aggregate player attributes over time to the mean values
-  - Remove Goalkeepers and Goalkeeper statistics
+  - Remove statistics not representative of playstyle (preferred foot, work rates, etc)
   - Standardize data

 ## EDA: